Visible coach online teaching from a stage to build authority

 If your clients are executives, LinkedIn should be your focus.
 If they’re creative entrepreneurs, Instagram might be your sweet spot.
 If they’re looking for in-depth expertise, consider platforms that reward longer-form content like LinkedIn articles or even medium.

 Here’s what actually moves the needle on social media: consistency in serving your specific audience, not consistency in posting frequency.
-Three valuable posts per week that directly address your ideal client’s pressing concerns will outperform daily generic motivational quotes every time.
+Three useful posts per week that address your ideal client’s pressing concerns give you stronger business signals than daily generic motivational quotes.

 Stop trying to appeal to everyone in your content.
 When you write for everyone, you connect with no one.
 Every post should make your ideal client think, “This person gets exactly what I’m going through.”